Self-awareness is like great sex: everyone thinks they have a ton of it, but in reality no one knows what the fuck they’re doing.

 The fact is that the majority of our thoughts and actions are on autopilot.
 This isn’t necessarily a bad thing either.
 Our habits, routines, impulses, and reactions carry us through our lives so we don’t have to stop and think about it every time we wipe our ass or start a car.

 Below are three levels of self-awareness along with a caveat.
 Why three levels?
-Who the fuck knows?
+Who the hell knows?
 Just go with it.

 Level 1 – What the Hell Are You Doing?